Yehude Simon: Early political career

-Yehude Simon began his political career in 1983, when he ran for the post of Mayor of prosperous Chiclayo city under the United Left, and was placed second.
-In the 1985 general elections, he ran in the Chamber of Deputies under the United Left, and was elected Deputy for the Lambayeque Region for the 1985-1990 term, integrating the Committees on Justice and Human Rights Congress.
+Yehude Simon began his political career in 1983, when he ran for the post of Mayor of Chiclayo under the United Left, and was placed second.
+In the 1985 general elections, he ran in the Chamber of Deputies under the United Left, and was elected Deputy for the Lambayeque region for the 1985–1990 term, integrating the Committees on Justice and Human Rights Congress.

 In 1991, he founded the Free Patriotic Movement, who was accused of being the legal wing of the MRTA (Túpac Amaru Revolutionary Movement) rebel movement, famous for the 1996-97 Japanese embassy hostage crisis in Lima.
 On 5 April 1992, Simon was in Europe, participating in conferences.
 Upon learning of the breakdown of the constitutional President Alberto Fujimori he returned to Peru and decided to participate in the protest against the closure of the Congress of Peru.

 Arrest and imprisonment

-On June 11, 1992, he was arrested along with other leaders of Patria Libre, and accused of subversion.
+On 11 June 1992, he was arrested along with other leaders of Patria Libre, and accused of subversion.
 Later that year he was sentenced by the judiciary to 20 years of imprisonment for the crime of "glorification of terrorism."
 During his eight and a half years in prison, human rights organizations, Amnesty International, some media and some opposition Peruvian politicians demanded that the Fujimori regime to pardon him.
 In November 2000, during the Transitional Government headed by President Valentín Paniagua Corazao, Simon was pardoned and released by the then Minister of Justice, Diego García Sayán.
 He was held for 8 years and six months.